ramezian1/python-encryptionpassmanager/README.md

    Execute the script in your terminal or IDE.

 2. **Enter Master Password**:
    Upon running the script, you will be prompted to enter the master password to authenticate yourself.
-Replace the placeholder `"your_master_password"` with a strong, secure password in the script.
+Replace the placeholder `"masterpass"` with a strong, secure password in the script, or keep as `"masterpass"`.
+   NOTE: Upon running script, a "secret.key" file will be created.
+This will ensure that your passwords are safely stored in a file (see step 5).

    Example:
    ```python